 - Invert image to use it the opposite way

 The Contour Tool only works with one layer at a time!
 If you have an image with multi-layers the contour button will not be available until you UNGROUP the image and pick the layer you want to contour.

 This Tool only works with cuttable images that have more than one cut line.
 A JPG or PNG will not work because there is nothing there for the contour icon to do.
 We cant remove anything from a flattened image.
 The same with a circle or basic shape.
-We can NOT contour it because it only has one cut line and nothing to take away from.
+We can NOT contour it because it only has one cut line and nothing to take away from it.

 The Contour tool does NOT work on edited text layers which means if you wrote out a text box and edited the text you can not Contour that until you weld it together.

-Lastly if your layers are grouped, attached, flattened, or multi-layered the contour tool will not be available to use.
+Lastly, if your layers are grouped, attached, flattened, or multi-layered the contour tool will not be available to use.

-So now that we have the frog on our canvas, lets notice that it is a multi-layered image.
+So now that we have the frog on our canvas, let’s notice that it is a multi-layered image.
 So the first thing we need to do is ungroup the image and select which layer we will be working on.
 See image below

-Next we are going to select the layer we want to contour like so
+Next, we are going to select the layer we want to contour like so

-Next we are going to hit the contour icon and a screen pops up that looks like this
+Now, we are going to hit the contour icon and a screen pops up that looks like this

 Areas of the Contour Pop Up Panel